EciStg/order-placement/README.md

 ## Deliverables

-The documention, source code, schemas, and examples in this repository are here to help sellers integrate their new or existing systems with ECi's order placement services.
+The documention, source code, schemas, and examples in this repository are here to help sellers integrate new or existing systems with ECi's order placement services.

 Sellers can choose to provide one or more of the following deliverables: